 With a short list of ingredients, this easy crock pot zuppa Toscana is a hearty one pot meal that’s a simple slow cooker meal everyone will love!
-Super hearty, yet light and fresh, you’ll love the creamy consistency and the “secret” trick to using less cream.
+Super hearty, yet lightened up, you’ll love the creamy consistency and the “secret” trick to using less cream.

 Overhead shot of soup with sausage, kale, and potatoes in a bowl with a gold spoon and bread.

-Zuppa Toscana is a general term that means “Tuscan soup,” and is traditionally made with kale, beans, potatoes, onion, and Italian bacon.
-It became popular in the US when Olive Garden created a version with Italian sausage, onion, bacon, heavy cream, potatoes, and kale (source).
-My version is a lightened up and simplified twist on the Olive Garden recipe.
+Zuppa Toscana is a general term that means “Tuscan soup,” and is traditionally made with kale, beans, potatoes, onion, and Italian bacon, and became popular in the US when Olive Garden created a version with Italian sausage, onion, bacon, heavy cream, potatoes, and kale, My version is a lightened up and simplified twist on the Olive Garden recipe.

 Jump to Recipe Instructions